So, you want to know if you can front squat with a herniated disc.

-There will potentially be a stage when the pain is too intense for any form of exercise.
+There will potentially be a stage when the pain is too intense for any form of exercise, although this does depend on the severity of the injury.

 However, once things start to improve you’ll typically want to get back to the gym.